 In the wake of those monumental changes for Tone and CC, came a new birth: "Love Luck," the blues rock duo's new album, set for release on Aug.
 9.

 In support of that album, Little Hurricane will embark on a nationwide tour that starts on Aug.
-2 and comes through San Diego's Music Box on Friday, Oct.
+2 and arrives at San Diego's Music Box on Friday, Oct.
 11.

 Rutger Ansley Rosenborg has been with NBC SoundDiego since 2016.
 Find out more here.